meserretkaraca/meserret/index.md

 ## Meserret Karaca

-description: I am currently a Ph.D. candidate in the Department of Industrial and Systems Engineering at the University of Florida.
+I am currently a Ph.D. candidate in the Department of Industrial and Systems Engineering at the University of Florida.
 I graduated with my M.Sc. at Industrial Engineering from Ozyegin University in Istanbul, Turkey.